TheodoreHua/ClaimDoneRemover/README.md

 ### Get a Refresh Token

 1. Run `get_refresh.py`.
 2. Follow the step-by-step instructions.
-If it asks for a scope, enter `edit,history`.
+If it asks for a scope, enter `read,edit,history`.
 3. Copy the refresh token.

 ## FAQ